-For me, a hosting provider is efficient when it saves me time.
-And that's very much in the foreground with RAIDBOXES.
-Your focus on WordPress hosting ensures for me, as a user, that a lot of things happen automatically that would entail extra work for me at other hosts.
-PHP version updates, automatic backups and a simple overview of the server resources being used – just to name just a few.
+For me, an host is efficient when it saves me time.
+And that is very much in the foreground with your WordPress hosting.
+For me as a user, your focus on WordPress hosting ensures that a lot of things happen automatically that create work for other hosters.
+Updates of the PHP version, the automatic creation of backups, the simple insight into the server resources used, to name just a few.

 In addition, there are functions that have to be retrofitted in WordPress installations with other hosters via plugin or are simply not possible.
 I love your Staging feature and have used it for small tests but also for larger redesigns, it's super simple and included for free in the hosting plan.

-It's also useful to deactivate plugins and themes in the RAIDBOXES backend.
-If something goes wrong and you can no longer log in to the WordPress backend, this is a great option.
-Especially for WordPress users who aren't familiar with technical things like FTP.
+It is also useful to be able to deactivate plugins and themes in the Raidboxes backend.
+If something goes wrong and you can no longer log in, this is a great option.
+Especially for those who use WordPress and are not familiar with technical details like FTP.

 Oh, I almost forgot one thing.
 But as we all know, the best always comes last.
 After having worked with 50 different hosting providers and I can say with absolute certainty that your team is not only the nicest and fastest but also by far the most competent!

-I've already been helped a lot by your support over the years and it's saved me a lot of time.
-A basis for trust in my host is that I'll not be left on my own if the worst comes to the worst.
-I'd like to send my regards and a big thank you to Jan, Tino, Neele, Johannes, Milva and all the others I might have just forgotten 😉
+I have been helped a lot by your support at various points, which has saved me a lot of time.
+It is the basis for my confidence that I will not be left alone in the case.
+At this point nice greetings and many thanks to Jan, Tino, Neele, Johannes, Milva and all the others who I may have just forgotten 😉

 Find WordPress support